longlife52/project_final3_long_lisa/README.md

 Here is [a tutorial on setting value of a form element in JavaScript](http://www.javascript-coder.com/javascript-form/javascript-form-value.phtml).

 Here's another [great resource](http://www.javascript-coder.com/javascript-form/javascript-calculator-script.phtml) that should help with doing real-time calculations in a form.
+While I did not get that far in the extra credit, I value this resource for future reference.

 I looked at [this article](http://www.hongkiat.com/blog/creating-responsive-form-with-css3-html5/) about responsive forms.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.